August 13, 2025

 The takeaway for benefits leaders

-Workplace perks shouldn’t just be about loose vanity metrics like improved morale and general satisfaction.
+Workplace perks should not be evaluated on soft metrics alone.
 If you invest in additional benefits, you should expect your vendors to drive meaningful improvements across your employee base and deliver measurable value.

 As you evaluate your benefits stack for 2026 and beyond, focus on perks that: